-As the Fund is primarily exposed to smaller companies there may be liquidity constraints from time to time, i.e. in certain circumstances, the fund may not be able to sell a position for full value or at all in the short term.
+The Fund will invest in smaller companies and may invest a small proportion (less than 10%) of the Fund in unlisted securities.
+There may be liquidity constraints in these securities from time to time, i.e. in certain circumstances, the fund may not be able to sell a position for full value or at all in the short term.
 This may affect performance and could cause the fund to defer or suspend redemptions of its shares.
-In addition the spread between the price you buy and sell units will reflect the less liquid nature of the underlying holdings.